Cyber criminals are using AI voice cloning tools to dupe victims

 That's according to the Federal Trade Commission, which is warning consumers to beware of scam artists who are secretly recording people's voices in order to later pose as them and ask victims' relatives for money.

 The FTC described such a scenario amid the rise of AI-powered tools like ChatGPT and Microsoft's Vall-E, a tool the software company demonstrated in January that converts text to speech.
 Vall-E is not yet available to the public, but other companies, like Resemble AI and ElevenLabs, make similar tools that are.
-Using a short sample of anyone's voice, these tools can accurately convert written sentences into convincing-sounding audio.
+Using a short sample of anyone's voice, this technology can accurately convert written sentences into convincing sounding audio.

 "You get a call.
 There's a panicked voice on the line.
 It's your grandson.
 He says he's in deep trouble — he wrecked the car and landed in jail.
 But you can help by sending money.
 You take a deep breath and think.
 You've heard about grandparent scams.
-But darn, it sounds just like him," FTC consumer education specialist Alvaro Puig wrote in a new consumer alert.
+But darn, it sounds just like him," FTC consumer education specialist Alvaro Puig wrote on the agency's site.

 All you need is 3 seconds

-Criminals are indeed employing widely available "voice cloning" tools to dupe victims into believing their loved ones are in trouble and need cash fast.

-All it requires is a short clip of someone's voice, which is sometimes available on the internet — or if it isn't, can be collected by recording a spam call — plus a voice-cloning app such ElevenLabs' AI speech software, VoiceLab.
+Criminals are employing widely available "voice cloning" tools to dupe victims into believing their loved ones are in trouble and need cash fast, experts say.
+All it requires is a short clip of someone's voice, which is sometimes available on the internet — or if it isn't, can be collected by recording a spam call — plus a voice-cloning app such as ElevenLabs' AI speech software, VoiceLab.

 "If you made a TikTok video with your voice on it, that's enough," Hany Farid, a digital forensics professor at the University of California at Berkeley, told CBS MoneyWatch.
 Even a voice mailbox recording would suffice, for example.